School for Survival

 In Time of Emergency

-The late 1960's saw a general decline in civil defense, both budget wise and in a "general apathy" on behalf of the American public.
+The late 1960's saw a decline in civil defense, both budgetary and in a general apathy on behalf of the American public.
 As an attempt to reinvigorate a stagnating image across the country, the In Time of Emergency pamphlet campaign developed in March of 1968 and this film of the same name followed a year later.
-While the idea of campaign was to liken preparation for an enemy attack to natural disaster, the film forgoes any mention hurricanes, blizzards, or flooding, instead focusing on fallout protection.
+While the idea of campaign was to liken preparation for an enemy attack to natural disaster, the film focuses almost exclusively on fallout protection.

 The House in the Middle

-As a means of spreading public awareness of civil defense, the Federal Civil Defense Administration often invited various companies and trade organizations to test their products in the presence of an atomic blast.
+To spreading public awareness of civil defense, the Federal Civil Defense Administration often invited various companies and trade organizations to test their products in the presence of an atomic blast.
 This experimental marketing gave the National Paint, Varnish, and Lacquer Association promising footage concerning the protective capabilities of finishing materials.
-The resulting film, The House in the Middle, recommends a clean house, a tidy yard, and a fresh coat of white paint to keep homes safe.
+The resulting film, The House in the Middle, recommends a tidy yard and a fresh coat of white paint to keep homes safe.

 The Price of Liberty

-The creation of the Federal Civil Defense Administration in 1950, and the inception of the Alert America program the following year created a boost in civil defense awareness which ultimately resonated in a call for volunteers.
+The creation of the Federal Civil Defense Administration in 1950, and the inception of the Alert America program the following, created a boost in civil defense awareness which ultimately resonated in a call for volunteers.
 One manifestation of this call appeared in The Price of Liberty, a presentation from WNYC tailored specifically for New York audiences.
-Adopting the motto later utilized for Alert America, the film sternly warns that "Eternal vigilance is the price of liberty" while encouraging the viewer to volunteer.
+Adopting the motto later utilized for Alert America, the film sternly warns that "Eternal vigilance is the price of liberty".

 Fire Fighting for Householders